Spontaneous quantization of the Yang--Mills gradient flow: Gradient flow of the Wilson loop

-Perturbatively (in $g_0$), the dimensional regularization works for arbitrary time as well as with the \YM{} theory at $\tau=0$.
-Beyond perturbation theory, the lattice gauge theory serves as a regularized gauge theory.
-As we shall see below, the loop equation can be regularized differently, without breaking the space symmetries (as the lattice would do), and without any gauge fixing (as the dimensional regularization would do).
+Perturbatively (in $g_0$), dimensional regularization works for arbitrary flow time as well as for \YM{} theory at $\tau=0$.
+Beyond perturbation theory, lattice gauge theory provides a nonperturbative regularization.
+As we shall see below, the loop equation can be regularized in a different way, without breaking space symmetries (as the lattice does) and without gauge fixing (as dimensional regularization does).

-This gauge-invariant functional of the loop $C \in \mathbb R_4$ can be regarded as a generating functional for expectation values of gauge field strength, parallel transported to the same point in space.
-The Wilson loop also directly enters into observable amplitudes of the quantum particles (quarks) interacting with the gauge field.
+Thus the Wilson loop is a gauge--invariant functional of $C \in \mathbb{R}^4$, serving both as a generating functional for expectation values of gauge field strength parallel--transported to the same point in space and as a directly observable amplitude for quarks interacting with the gauge field.